Here Are 38 Amazing Immigrants Worth Celebrating On Independence Day

-A reminder that often, it’s the people who come to America that make America great.

-PayPal cofounder Max Levchin is originally from Turkey.
-Forever 21 cofounder Do Wo Chang was born in South Korea.
+PayPal cofounder Max Levchin is originally from Ukraine.
+Forever 21 cofounder Do Won Chang was born in South Korea.
 And former eBay president-turned-social entrepreneur Jeff Skoll started out in a far-off land called Canada.

 Before any of them became industry titans shaping American culture, they were immigrants who eventually became naturalized citizens.
-The same is true of many modern American icons, from Hollywood stars like Liam Neeson (Northern Ireland) and Morena Baccarin (Brazil), to Noble Prize economist Daniel Kahneman (Israel), and Women for Women International founder Zainab Salbi (Iraq).
+The same is true of many modern American icons, from Hollywood stars like Liam Neeson (Northern Ireland) and Morena Baccarin (Brazil), to Noble Prize economist Daniel Kahneman (Israel) and Women for Women International founder Zainab Salbi (Iraq).

 Toss in Adobe Systems CEO Shantanu Narayen (India), Sierra Nevada owner and president Eren Ozmen (Turkey), and Alabama U.S District Court judge Abdul Karim Kallon (Sierra Leone) and there’s a nice trend emerging: Those who come to this country seeking opportunity tend to take advantage of it.